Carmen-I/Parking--api/README.md

 # 🚗 Sensade Parking Management API

+** ⚠️ Notes & Future Improvements

+This project was built quickly for an assignment in one weekend, so a few things are still missing:

+Proper unit tests and integration tests

+More detailed error handling

+Input validation for some endpoints

+More consistent responses for failed requests

+---
+The core functionality works and has been manually tested through Swagger, but the project would benefit from adding automated tests and stronger validation in the future.
 This project is a **.NET 8 Web API** that manages parking areas and parking spaces.
 It allows users to:
 - Create, read, update, and delete **parking areas**